We care for individuals with conditions resulting from:

 Should you require emergent acute hospitalization, you are already in the facility that you need, instead of waiting for an ambulance to pick you up and transport you across town.

-The Acute Rehabilitation at Princeton Medical Center (PMC) has earned three-year accreditation from CARF International, the premier accrediting agency for rehabilitation programs nationwide.
-The accreditation, valid through May 2019, was awarded following a rigorous on-site survey in which every aspect of the unit's operations was evaluated.
+The Acute Rehabilitation at PMC has earned three-year accreditation from CARF International, the premier accrediting agency for rehabilitation programs nationwide, following a rigorous on-site survey that evaluates every aspect of the unit's operations.

-PMC's Acute Rehabilitation is one of only 10 inpatient hospital programs in New Jersey to hold accreditation by CARF International, formerly known as the Commission on Accreditation of Rehabilitation Facilities.
+PMC's Acute Rehabilitation is one of only 10 inpatient hospital programs in New Jersey to hold that distinction.